TMD/OROFACIAL PAIN A PERSONAL NOTE

 BONE SCAN: This test can show bones that are actively growing.

-TMD/FACIAL PAIN: TREATMENT
+TMD/OROFACIAL PAIN: TREATMENT

 There are many types of treatment available for TMD and facial pain, falling into two broad categories.